How do I become a Certified Wedding Planner?

-WPIC is the first and only in-class Wedding Coordinator’s Certification Institute in Canada.
+WPIC is the first and only in-class Wedding Planner and Coordinator’s Certification Institute in Canada.
 The course consists of group work, 20 hours of in-class lecture and Industry-related guest speakers, followed by two weeks to review the manual and material from class before you write a qualifying Certification exam.
 Students are graded based on their in-class work, success on 3 tests and a final exam.

 Where can I find employment after Certification?

 Our past students have opened their own full and part-time businesses, or found employment with Catering Companies, Resorts, Banquet Halls, Golf and Country Clubs and Bridal salons.
 Almost anywhere that specializes in Weddings appreciates having a Certified Wedding Planner and Coordinator on staff.

 As well we have trained and certified all of the on-site Wedding Planners and Coordinators at the Sandals Resorts in Jamaica, Palace Resorts in Mexico, Hard Rock All Inclusive Collection, Barcelo Resorts, Couples Resorts, Jewel Resorts, The Antigua & Barbuda Hotel and Tourist Association, The Bahamas Bridal Association, Atlantis in Bahamas, Ministry of Tourism in Bahamas, The Barbados Hotel & Tourism Association, among many other notable and respected places.

 What are the Roles and Responsibilities of a Wedding Planner?

 Please read this article, “What does a Wedding Planner do?”